Berthold von Bernstorff: Biography

 Von Bernstorff was born on 21 January 1842 in Berlin, Kingdom of Prussia.
-He studied at the Forest Academy in Eisenach and graduated in foresty from the University of Göttingen.
-He worked at the foresty department of Hannover until 1866.
+He studied at the Forest Academy in Eisenach and graduated in forestry from the University of Göttingen.
+He worked at the forestry department of Hannover until 1866.
 Between 1869 and 1883, he worked in the forest administration of Gartow.

 From 1883 until 1891, von Bernstorff was a member of the District Council of Dannenberg and Bleckede.
 He served in the Reichstag from 1893 until 1907 for the German-Hanoverian Party.

 The island of Schiermonnikoog in Friesland, Netherlands was private property.
 In August 1893, John Eric Banck sold the island to von Bernstorff.
 Even though it was under German ownership, the island remained part of Friesland, and the citizens remained Dutch.
 Von Bernstorff had planned to turn the island into a luxury holiday resort similar to Sylt, however the investments remained limited to a jetty and a little forest.

 Von Bernstroff died on 12 February 1917 in Höllwangen (nowadays part of Überlingen), Baden, at the age of 75.